COVID-19 and cheesemaking

 When do the courses start and finish?

-They usually start at 7:45 for 8 am and are usually finished around 4 pm on Saturday, but we try to get away before 2.30pm on Sunday.
+They start at 8.00 am and are usually finished around 4.30pm.
 These times can vary a little, depending on the speed of the cheesemaking process on the day.

 If I work in the food service or hospitality industry will these courses help me in answering customer’s questions and serving or cooking with cheese?

 Yes.
 All participants whether you are working in food service or not, you will leave the course with a very thorough understanding of the characteristics of each cheese we make: how they are made, how they mature, develop different flavours, aromas, textures, body, colours etc. And how one same batch of milk can make 8 different cheeses.

 If I want to establish a commercial cheesemaking facility can I attend?

 Yes.
 Establishing a commercial operation to make cheese is an enormous task.
 If you started today and committed to it entirely, you will not be making that first cheese commercially for another 12 months and a lot of dollars later.
 However, this course is ideal for helping you along that journey.
 It will help you prepare yourself to make lots of the decisions that you need to make.
 It gets you talking the language of cheesemaking, so you can converse with other cheesemakers, consultants, regulatory authorities, suppliers etc….plus you will have a very good understanding of the cheesemaking process eg equipment required, yields, time frames, temperatures, ripening regimes.
 This will help you establish your business and marketing plans.
 But the course gives you a very good starting point.
 I am happy to discuss with you the different ways to progress your project and to offer some suggestions on how to best get you started down this path.

 Do I need any prior cheese making skills or knowledge?